tagtogorg/tagtog-doc/documents.md

   <p>Your <strong>documents are stored in folders</strong>.
 Folders are paginated and you can move to the next or previous page using the navigation menu.</p>
   <p>The folder tree is expanded by default.</p>

+  <h3>Document List View</h3>
+  <p>In tagtog, documents are listed based on a <a title="tagtog - search queries" href="search-queries.html">search query</a>.
+For example, listing the documents of a folder or listing all the documents that contain a specific entity.
+You can use these lists for <a title="tagtog - batch operations" href="search.html#batch-operations">batch processing</a>, for example, to remove or download documents matching a search.</p>

   <h3>Folders</h3>
   <p>Use folders to organize your documents better.
 The <strong>root is the <code>pool</code> folder</strong>, which is created by default with each new project.
 Folders are sorted <strong>alphabetically</strong>.</p>
   <h4>Create a new folder</h4>